justinwylie033/Data-Analytics-Coursework/new_documentation.md

 <h3> Justification </h3>

 Data entry errors within a dataframe can lead to misinterpretations and skewed results.
 In the age column I handled this by ensuring that ages below 18 and over 122 were eradicated.
-The reasoning behind this was germany has a minimum application age of 18 and the oldest ever living human observed is 122 years old. see [Figure 1C] for the Jython scipt used to make these changes.
+The reasoning behind this was germany has a minimum application age of 18 and the oldest ever living human observed is 122 years old.
+To remedy this used imputation a comman data cleaning technique.
+I calculated the column age median and injected this into the cells of the outliers.
+See [Figure 1C] for the Jython scipt used to make these changes.

 <h3> Appendix </h3>